Frequently Asked Questions

 Absolutely, many single travellers have enjoyed holidays with us and have established friendships with other individuals within the group.
 We keep 1 cabin free on Emma Jane with no single supplement charged, however, if this cabin have been booked out or you would like a single cabin on the Elizabeth G or Lucy Mary a single occupancy supplement will be added.

 Guests do need to have some mobility.
 If cruising on Elizabeth G, guests have to be able to step in and out of the boat tender and climb one step up to the vessel, with the aid of crew members.
-On board Emma Jane we have a landing platfrom with one step directly onto the tender at the same level.
-The Lucy Mary has 2 sets of stairs at the aft leading down to a platfrom.
+On board Emma Jane we have a landing platform with one step directly onto the tender at the same level.
+The Lucy Mary has 2 sets of stairs at the aft leading down to a platform.
 Onboard our vessels there are stairs leading to the upper decks and cabins.
 There are also opportunities to go ashore every day and these would require a level of walking ability.
 If unsure, please get in touch, we are happy to advise.

 Both vessels have ensuite cabins and space is more restricted than in a hotel, but guests are very complimentary of the space available and enjoy the interior nautical ambience .
 The Emma Jane and Lucy Mary offer a master cabin which is very spacious.
 Elizabeth G is a slightly smaller vessel but all 3 have spacious dining and saloon areas indoors and roomy external decks.